MultiSafepay/docs/content/payments/features/split-payments/_index.md

 When the transaction status changes to **Completed**, the refund has been processed correctly.
 The customer receives the refund in the bank account the transaction was originally paid from the next business day.

-To refund more than the original amount, see [Processing refunds](/tools/multisafepay-control/processing-refunds/).
+To refund more than the original amount, see [Refunds](/payments/refunds/).